kaleidosc/PyLog/README.md

 Simple keylogger that uses pynput to listen to keyboard input.
 Outputs to a text file and the terminal.
 Press the escape key to stop.

 # Installation on Windows
 Download the .exe from the releases page and run it.
 No other downloads are required.
+If smartscreen blocks it, this is because it's not in a list of known programs.

 # Installation on other operating systems
 Download and install the latest version of Python for your OS here: https://www.python.org/downloads/